matveyt/shebang/README.md

 The additional DEFINEs to control the building process are:

-    -D_UNICODE -DUNICODE
+    -DUNICODE
     -DNOSTDLIB

-`_UNICODE` and `UNICODE` are needed to build the "wide" version of an executable.
+`UNICODE` is needed to build the "wide" version of an executable.

 `NOSTDLIB` is useful for reducing the size of an executable by linking it with a custom startup code, such as _nocrt0_.